 I have never been threatened with being killed for my faith and Mary has never miraculously appeared to me.
 In fact, she remains remarkably quiet when I pray to her.
 Despite her apparent silence, she is a real mother to me in all my earthly joys and sorrows, every bit as much as she was a mother to Francisco, Jacinta, and Lucia in the early 20th century, encouraging them to do penance and pray for the conversion of sinners.

-Mary was also a mother to St. Elizabeth Ann Seton, especially when she made the decision to convert from the Episcopal to the Catholic Church.
+Mary was also a mother to St. Elizabeth Ann Seton, especially when she made the decision to leave the Episcopal Church and enter the Catholic Church.
 Elizabeth’s family and friends were hostile to her decision, and she struggled to earn a living in New York City, where anti-Catholicism was rampant.
 And yet she persisted in what she knew to be true and would not abandon her newfound Catholic faith.

 The Blessed Virgin Mary, whom Elizabeth had chosen as her confirmation saint, was an ongoing source of encouragement and support to her during this challenging time.
 Elizabeth had lost her earthly mother when she was just three years old, and so she received the gift of a new mother in Our Lady with gratitude and joy.